Algo-Phantoms/Algo-Tree/README.md

 * If you want to contribute for an existing algorithm, we prefer that you create an issue before making a PR and link your PR to that issue.
 * If you have modified/added code work, make sure the code compiles before submitting.
 * Strictly use snake_case (underscore_separated) in your file_name and push it in correct folder.
-* Do not update the README.md and CONTRIBUTING.md.
+* Do not update the README.md.

 ## Where to upload the files 📂

-* Your files should be uploaded directly into the corresponding folder (For instance, if you wrote code for an Algorithm Implementation in Java, it goes inside the Java folder).
+* Your files should be uploaded inside the ***code** folder into the corresponding language folder (For instance, if you wrote code for an Algorithm Implementation in Java, it goes inside the code/Java folder).
 * **Under no circumstances create new folders within the language folders to upload your code unless specifically told to do so**.
 * Edit the corresponding README.md file to add the link to your code in the corresponding section [(GitHub Markdown Guide)](https://guides.github.com/features/mastering-markdown/).